Selection of the type of probing signal in order to improve the range of the radar system

 print("Оценка дальности: $(range_estimates) м")

-Note that these range estimates are accurate given the range resolution that can be achieved by the radar system, which in this example is 50 metres.
+Please note that these range estimates are accurate based on the range resolution that can be achieved by the radar system, which in this example is 50 m.

 Conclusion

-In this example, we used an LFM signal type for range detection.
-By using this type of signal, we were able to reduce the required peak transmit power, achieving a longer detection range (of 8 km) for the target fluctuation model, Swerling-2.
+In this example, we used the type of signal from the LFM to determine the range.
+Using this type of signal, it was possible to reduce the required peak transmission power, achieving a longer detection range (8 km) for the target fluctuation model - Swerling-2.